rsmith-nl/scripts/README.rst

 Replaces whitespace in filenames with underscores.

 ntpclient.py
 ------------

-A very simple NTP query and time setting program.
+A *very simple* NTP query and time setting program.
+It doesn't pretend to be extremely accurate.

 offsetsrt.py